RaccoonDev/microservices-platform/Readme.md

 You can find all provision and template files for packer in "packer" folder.

+consul installation on the machine is datacenter aware.
+It takes datacenter name from hostname by stripping part of the string before first "-". e.g. "dc1-consul-server-1" will be treated from "dc1" datacenter.

 Notes: running packer to build GUS from iso took much more time than I expected.
        Total OS installation time on my notebook takes about 20 minutes.

+todo list:
+[X] Switch on using vagrant ssh key instead of password [X] Setup consul in image
+[ ] Setup nomad in image
+[ ] Create GUS in Azure
+[ ] Make vagrant boxes versioned

 ### Generic Windows Server (GWS)